In This Article

 - The Mixxer (exchanges via Skype)

-- DADailymotion – AnothaiDara has videos by Potato, New & Jiew, and So Cool.
+- Dailymotion – AnothaiDara has videos by Potato, New & Jiew, and So Cool.

-Tahmnong offers a large collection of translated and transliterated music videos as well as a lyrics directory.
-If you are interested in knowing what music is currently popular in Thailand, a current Top 20 weekly chart is included on the site as well, with links to any songs that have already been translated.
+This site offers a large collection of lyrics and translations for popular Thai songs.
+Apparently, you can even ask Tahmnong (the woman who runs the site) to add a song if it isn’t already available.
+If you are interested in knowing what music is currently popular in Thailand, it includes a current Top 20 weekly chart with links to any songs that have already been translated.

 - Learn Thai from Songs